What You'll Learn

 The language you use to explain these changes to your child should be developmentally and age appropriate.
 Emphasize change for the good and all the great things a new baby will bring to the family.
 “There’s one more person to love,” suggests Dr. Silverman.
 “There’s somebody new to spend time with.
 Watching the baby do new things, and teaching him things, will be fun.
 Holidays will be even more special when there’s a new baby.”

 While you want to emphasize all the great things about having a new little brother or sister, older children also need to know things that will be difficult.
 Be as specific as is appropriate for your child.
 You may tell them that babies are a lot of work.
 “They can’t do things on their own.
 You know, they can’t feed themselves.
 They need somebody to change their diapers.
 They may be up at night.
 They cry.
 It can be loud.
 It can be annoying,” says Dr. Silverman.
 But reassure your older child that you will do whatever you can to keep the baby quiet and happy and on a regular sleep schedule as soon as possible.
 And also that you are going to make time to spend with them.

 Set aside special time to spend together

-One thing you can do with a child of any age to help her feel reassured and secure is to establish a ritual (even if it’s just a few minutes of playtime or reading) that each parent can do with her before the arrival of the new baby and that continues after the new sibling comes.
+One thing you can do with a child of any age to help them feel reassured and secure is to establish a ritual (even if it’s just a few minutes of playtime or reading) that each parent can do with them before the arrival of the new baby and that continues after the new sibling comes.

 Involve older children in the process